Knowledge Transfer in Deep Reinforcement Learning via an RL-Specific GAN-Based Correspondence Function: Experimental part

 \subsection{Domain description}

 Pong is a two-dimensional game simulating table tennis.
-There are 6 available actions (do nothing, fire, move up, move down, move up fast, move down fast) and the last 4 image frames served as a state.
-The agent learned to play the game using the DQN algorithm from Section \ref{s:dqn} and, thus, learned the $Q$-function.
-To test the approach described in Section \ref{s:correspondence learning}, the agent also learned environment model $F$, see Section \ref{s:relation_to_rl}.
+There are six available actions ('do nothing', 'fire', 'move up', 'move down', 'move up fast', 'move down fast').
+The last four observed image frames served as a task state.
+The agent learned to play the game using the DQN algorithm, Section \ref{s:dqn}, and, thus, learned the $Q$-function.
+To test the approach described in Section \ref{s:correspondence learning}, the agent also learned environment model $F$.